itrixiant/itrixiant/README.md

 > I don't process alerts.
 I follow traces.
 > The enemy reveals himself to those patient enough to watch in silence.
 ```
+### 🎖️ Rules of Engagement

+- **Patience over speed.** The right answer surfaces; it isn't forced.
+- **Verify before you trust.** Every source gets cross-checked, no exceptions.
+- **Silence is a tool, not an absence.** What isn't said often matters more than what is.
+- **No shortcuts on tradecraft.** Fast and wrong is worse than slow and right.
 ---

 ### 📡 Currently